navigation bar

 Reviewer's comments

-What I like about this section of the Spring River is the ability to reach its end, then continue paddling down the Eleven Point River to its confluence with the Current River.
-The convenient location of Old Davidsonville State Park at the confluence is also a noteworthy trait.
+What I like about this section of the Spring River is the ability to reach its end, then continue paddling down the Black River to its confluence with the White River near Jacksonport.
+The convenient location of Old Davidsonville State Park at the confluence of the Black River is also a noteworthy trait, as its spectacular fishing for anglers of all types.
 What this section lacks in whitewater thrills is offset by the gorgeous natural beauty and the serenity of this remote paddle trip.
 Having water in every month of the calendar makes this section great for those who enjoy "off-season" paddling, though winter paddling in Arkansas is nearly akin to being a member of the Polar Bear Club, especially if you take an unplanned swim.
 At 58° F, it is sometimes warmer to remain in the water than to get out into the air and wind.
 Except in the dead of summer, hypothermia is a very real possibility on this river, and appropriate care should be taken to prevent it.
 The changing of seasons is especially beautiful on this stream, so be sure to pack your camera.
 Come early, come late, but come!

 Technical Data